vaadin/beverage-starter-flow/README.md

 Then in the PolymerTemplate using the P3 element add the `JsModule` annotation e.g. `@JsModule("./src/views/reviewslist/reviews-list.js")`

 ### Branching information
-* `master` the latest version of the starter, using the latest platform snapshot
+* `master` the latest version of the starter, using the latest platform version
 * `v10` the version for Vaadin Platform 10
 * `v11` the version for Vaadin Platform 11
 * `v12` the version for Vaadin Platform 12